joemccann/dillinger/README.md

 This text your see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

-**Get started by clearing the text with the button 'Clear' in the top navigation.**

 Tech
 -----------